PhiLhoSoft/Dart/Dart language.md

 The syntax is similar that the Java one, but the implementation is quite different: generics are always covariant, and they are reified, ie. their type is kept at runtime.

+### Libraries

+Dart comes with a number of libraries and you can define your own.
+Actually, every Dart app is a library.
+Libraries can be distributed using packages.

+#### Using libraries

+The namespace of a library can be used in the scope of another library (or app), by using the `import` directive.

+Examples:

+    import 'dart:html'; // Used in many Web apps import 'package:userDefinedLib/utils.dart';

+`import` wants a URI specifying the library.
+All built-in libraries use the special `dart:` scheme.
+Other libraries can use a file system path or the `package:` scheme.
+The later specifies libraries provided by a package manager such as the `pub` tool.

+To avoid potential conflicts (two libraries using the same identifier), you can specify a prefix on one or both libraries.
+For example, if you use two libraries defining the very common name `Node`, one can be prefixed:

+    import 'package:lib1/lib1.dart';
+    import 'package:lib2/lib2.dart' as other;

+    var node1 = new Node(); // Use Node from lib1
+    var node2 = new other.Node(); // Use Node from lib2

+You can also import only part of a library:

+    import 'package:lib1/lib1.dart' show Node; // Import only Node import 'package:lib2/lib2.dart' hide Node; // Import everything except Node

+#### Defining libraries

+To make your own library, you declare it with `library` and specify additional files with `part`.

+    library htmlSoup; // Declare this .dart file is a library named htmlSoup

+    import 'dart:hml'; // This library uses the HTML library

+    part 'parser.dart';
+    part 'query.dart';

+    // Main code here

+In the `parser.dart` and the `query.dart` files:

+    part of htmlSoup;

+    // Code goes here

+You can combine or re-package libraries by re-exporting part or all of them.
+Example:

+    library foo;
+    yo() => print('Yo!');

+    // In another .dart file:
+    library bar;
+    import 'foo.dart';
+    export 'foo.dart' show yo; // Exposes yo() as it was its own

+    // When using the bar libary
+    import 'bar.dart';

+    yo(); // We can use the function defined in foo.dart

+### Typedef and metadata

+TODO